 "Boone's Original Bicycle Shop"

-For years, people have been curious about the origins of Boone Bike & Touring.
+Curious about the origins of Boone Bike & Touring?
+You're not alone!

-In 2014, owner's Shaw and Sarah Brown decided to relocate the shop.
-They expressed concern about customers finding the new location and were reassured by Dean Lyons and Larry Norris — two guys who have been customers at “Boone’s Original Bicycle Shop", since the 1970s that they would find us!
-Sarah later sat down with these "OG's" to find out more about the early days of Boone Bike.
+They were reassured not to worry by Dean Lyons and Larry Norris — two guys who have been customers at “Boone’s Original Bicycle Shop", since it opened in the 1970's!
+Sarah sat down later with these "OG's" to find out more details about the early days of Boone Bike.

 Ironically, Boone Bike & Touring began in Blowing Rock in 1979, opened by Tim Ireland, a 20-something with a passion for bicycles and racing.
 For the first six months, the shop was on Sunset Drive near the Main Street intersection.
 When winter kicked in, Ireland returned to another passion to pay the bills — ski instructing.